cybozu-go/placemat/docs/design.md

 ### Background

 Currently, the integration test suites of Neco, our data center management software, are running on a virtual data center built with Placemat v1 on a GCP instance, and they are unstable due to problems caused by nested VMs.
-To work around the issue, we're considering running the integration test suits in our Kubernetes cluster build on bare-metal servers instead of a GCP instance.
+To work around the issue, we're considering running the integration test suits in our Kubernetes cluster built on bare-metal servers instead of a GCP instance.

 ### Goals